AbhikritiMoti/Earthqakes_1900-2013_Analysis/README.md

 ## Analysis
 The key points for analysis are as follows:
-- What are the most frequently affected Earthquake zones?
+- Frequently Affected Earthquake Zones: Identifying Regions Prone to Seismic Activity
 - Total Earthquake by Year and Type
-- Frequency of Earthquakes by Month and Type
+- Distribution of Earthquake Magnitudes and Depths
-- Earthquake Magnitude and Depth Distribution
+- Frequency of Earthquakes by Month and Earthquake Type Distribution
-- Relationship Between Depth and Magnitude
+- Understanding the Relationship between Earthquake Depth and Magnitude

 ## Interactive Dashboard in Tableau